Geoffrey Rossano: Early life

 Rossano received a BA from Tufts University and both his MA and PhD from the University of North Carolina, Chapel Hill.
-His PhD was in American history and his dissertation was titled, “A subtle revolution : the urban transformation of rural life, New Gloucester, Maine, 1775-1930” (completed in 1980).
+His PhD was in American history and his dissertation was titled, “A subtle revolution: the urban transformation of rural life, New Gloucester, Maine, 1775-1930” (completed in 1980).

 Career

 Some of Rossano's early projects include a series of Historic and Architectural Resource Surveys beginning in 1996 and running until 2003.
 The subjects of these surveys were the Connecticut towns of Sharon, Voluntown, Union, Lisbon, Sprague, Griswold, Manchester, Franklin and Orange and they were published with the support of the State Historic Preservation Office (formerly the Connecticut Historical Commission).
 Before becoming a teacher, Rossano worked in New York state government in the Office of the State Comptroller and the State Senate.
 During this period, he served as vice president of the State's Urban Development Corporation.

 Rossano also consulted on projects such as “museum exhibits, historic building surveys, and research reports” for local museums and historical societies.

 Personal life

-Rossano is married to Joan Baldwin and has two daughters.
+Rossano was married to Joan Baldwin and had two daughters.